 “Um, yeah.
 Sort of.
 Take me there.”

-Jack said nothing but his jealousy was evident to Abbi who only stared out the window and stayed quiet until Jack pulled onto Tom’s gravel drive and saw no lights on.
+Jack said nothing but his jealousy was obvious to Abbi who only stared out the window and stayed quiet until Jack pulled onto Tom’s gravel drive and saw no lights on.

 “No one’s here, Abbi.”